 The recent upticks in inflation made Series I Savings Bonds (“I Bonds”) the best bonds you can buy, if only you can buy more of them.
 Because they’re indexed to inflation, if inflation goes to 20%, I Bonds will earn 20%.
 Other than getting I Bonds using your tax refund, the only way to buy them is through a website from the federal government.
 See How to Buy I Bonds: Soup to Nuts.

 My wife and I have been buying I Bonds through TreasuryDirect for many years now.
 When we buy, we always give both our names and our social security numbers: a primary owner WITH a second owner.
 I’m the primary owner and my wife is the second owner of the bonds I buy in my account.
 She’s the primary owner and I’m the second owner of the bonds she buys in her account.

 I only learned recently that when you’re the second owner of the electronic I Bonds issued through TreasuryDirect, you don’t automatically see those bonds in your account.
 The bonds have the second owner’s name and Social Security Number in the registration but they’re not automatically matched to the second owner’s TreasuryDirect account.
-By default, only the primary owner sees the bonds and can redeem the bonds.
+By default, only the primary owner can see the bonds and cash out.
 If the second owner wants to see them or cash them out, the primary owner has to specifically grant View or Transact rights on those bonds to the second owner’s account.

 TreasuryDirect describes how to do this in an FAQ: How do I grant View and Transact Rights to securities held in my TreasuryDirect account?
 Unfortunately, the rights are granted at the level of each bond in the account, not at the account level as a whole.
 Because we already own multiple bonds, we had to go through the steps one bond at a time in our respective accounts.
 We also have to remember to go through these steps every time we buy a new bond.